You can sink a lot of money into furniture. If you dont buy carefully,

 If the retailer is on the line, it is likely to resist your efforts to

-cancel and get your deposit backespecially if you clearly could have avoided
+cancel and get your deposit backespecially if you could have, but didnt,

-No matter how well a retailer and manufacturer do their part, you may still
+No matter how well a retailer and manufacturer do their parts, you may

 merchandise.
-Some retailers will take back special-ordered items and sell
+Some retailers may take back special-ordered items and sell

 them as regular stock or clearance merchandise, but most wont.
 A returned